ahmdxrzky/de-zoomcamp-2023/week4/week4_homework.md

 #### Create source and fact table
 Create source table and fact table by running dbt Cloud IDE based on [this repository](https://github.com/ahmdxrzky/dbt-test).<br>
-There will be these tables and views structured as below:
+There will be these tables and views structured as below:<br>
 ![image](https://user-images.githubusercontent.com/99194827/221354453-96924eda-432e-4989-af24-ba0fcdbdbcde.png)

 ## Question 1
 Question: fact_trips records for 2019 and 2020 (test run variable disable) <br>
-Logic: Count total record on fact_trips (make sure that the test run variable has been disabled or set to False. <br>
+Logic: Count total record on fact_trips (make sure that the test run variable has been disabled or set to False). <br>
 Query:
 ```
 SELECT COUNT(1) AS total_fact_trips